prekidac/clipboard-collector/README.md

 > exit

 Collects everything you copy, until you copy keyword.
-On `collect` it pastes everything collected on the clipboard.
+On `collect` it stores everything collected on the clipboard.
 On `exit` collects and exits.